CompileExploreHQ/potential-enigma/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-# Run React App using nginx in local environment
+# Run React App Locally with Nginx

 To run a React app using Nginx on Windows, you need to follow these general steps.
 Note that the specifics might vary based on your project structure and requirements.